washington254/r3f-vite-starter/README.md

 Includes a basic shader example to get you started with GLSL in React Three Fiber.
 The example demonstrates:
 - Vertex and fragment shader implementation
-- Uniform handling
+- Uniform and varying handling
 - Time-based animations
-- Texture coordinates
+- Texture coordinates (uv)

 ## Getting Started